Riga Marathon

 The Riga Marathon (also known as the Rimi Riga Marathon) is an annual road marathon held in Riga, Latvia, since 1991.
 A flat, single-lap marathon course in the Baltics' largest city.
 The marathon course has been measured and certified by AIMS, the Association of International Marathons and Distance Races and is categorized as a Gold Label Road Race by World Athletics.
 All courses are traffic-free.
 Rimi Riga Marathon is one of the fastest-growing marathons in Northern Europe.
-In 2019, there were 25 659 participants over five different distances from 82 countries.
+In 2025, there were 40,122 participants across all distances from 109 countries.

 The marathon starts and finishes near Riga Castle, and runs through Old Riga as well as across the Daugava River.
 In the marathon weekend it is also possible to run 42,195 kilometer distance, 21,095 kilometer half marathon, 10 kilometer, 5 kilometer and mile course distances.

 History

 For the first time, Latvian athletes competed in the marathon distance at the 1912 Olympic Games in Stockholm, but the first marathon competition in Latvia took place 15 years later in Liepāja.
 The popularity of marathon running continued to grow in the 1970s, reaching its heyday in the late 1980s.
-The Folk Song Marathon (1988 – 1990) gathered several thousand runners during the revival, of which 250 - 300 finished at a distance of 42 km.
+The Folk Song Marathon (1988–1990) gathered several thousand runners during the revival, of which 250–300 finished at a distance of 42 km.